antohuynh/AnthonyHuynh_T3A2-A/readme.md

-# T3A2-A Full Stack Application by Anthony Huynh, Matthew Ng, Timothy Nguyen
+# T3A2-A Full Stack Application "Steve's Jobs" by Anthony Huynh, Matthew Ng, Timothy Nguyen

 ## Table of Contents